bundlewrap/bundlewrap/docs/content/items/dconf.md

 ## reset

-Resets the setting to its default value.
+If set to `True`, resets the setting to its default value.
+If set, `value` will get ignored.